nathanfaucett/js-orm/README.md

 var User = db.define("User");

-// User.prototype is an object that the Model created after init will inherit Object.defineProperty(User.prototype, "fullName", {
+// User.prototype is an object that the Model, created after init, will inherit Object.defineProperty(User.prototype, "fullName", {
     get: function() {
         return this.firstName + " " + this.lastName;